 About the Conservation Volunteers program

-The Nature Conservancy of Canada has benefitted tremendously from volunteer involvement since its inception in 1962.
+NCC has benefitted greatly from volunteer involvement since 1962.

 In 2001, NCC established a formal volunteer program in Ontario in partnership with Ontario Nature (then known as the Federation of Ontario Naturalists).
 Since then, thousands of volunteers have teamed up to help advance conservation work.
 In doing so, they have also developed valuable stewardship skills in some of Ontario's most beautiful natural landscapes.
 Both organizations continue to offer a variety of outdoor volunteer opportunities.

 The Conservation Volunteers program expanded into Alberta in 2006.
 Since then, it has grown to include events in all provinces.

 Visit our Conservation Volunteers event listings page to find an event near you. >